 - Licensing restrictions and the balance between cost and value

 - Ease of patron access and use

-- Ease and expense of related to the Library’s management of the material
+- Expense related to the Library’s management of the material

 Specific Criteria — Indexes